 - 23.1 Acceptance of the Code - 23.1.1 The following entities shall be Signatories accepting the Code:-WADA, the International Olympic Committee, International Federations, the International Paralympic Committee, National Olympic Committees, National Paralympic Committees, Major Event Organizations, and National Anti-Doping Organizations.
-These entities shall accept the Code by signing a declaration of acceptance upon approval by each of their respective governing bodies. - 23.1.2 Other sport organizations that may not be under the control of a Signatory may, upon WADA's invitation, also become a Signatory by accepting the Code. - 23.1.3 A list of all acceptances will be made public by WADA. - 23.2 Implementation of the Code - 23.2.1 The Signatories shall implement applicable Code provisions through policies, statutes, rules or regulations according to their authority and within their relevant spheres of responsibility. - 23.2.2 The following Articles as applicable to the scope of the anti-doping activity which the Anti-Doping Organization performs must be implemented by Signatories without substantive change (allowing for any non-substantive changes to the language in order to refer to the organization's name, sport, section numbers, etc.): - Article 1 (Definition of Doping) - Article 2 (Anti-Doping Rule Violations) - Article 3 (Proof of Doping) - Article 4.2.2 (Specified Substances) - Article 4.3.3 (WADA's Determination of the Prohibited List) - Article 7.11 (Retirement from Sport) - Article 9 (Automatic Disqualification of Individual Results)
+These entities shall accept the Code by signing a declaration of acceptance upon approval by each of their respective governing bodies.156 - 23.1.2 Other sport organizations that may not be under the control of a Signatory may, upon WADA's invitation, also become a Signatory by accepting the Code.157 - 23.1.3 A list of all acceptances will be made public by WADA. - 23.2 Implementation of the Code - 23.2.1 The Signatories shall implement applicable Code provisions through policies, statutes, rules or regulations according to their authority and within their relevant spheres of responsibility. - 23.2.2 The following Articles as applicable to the scope of the anti-doping activity which the Anti-Doping Organization performs must be implemented by Signatories without substantive change (allowing for any non-substantive changes to the language in order to refer to the organization's name, sport, section numbers, etc.):158 - Article 41 (Definition of Doping) - Article 22 (Anti-Doping Rule Violations) - Article 33 (Proof of Doping) - Article 4.2.2 (Specified Substances or Specified Methods) - Article 4.2.3 (Substances of Abuse) - Article 4.3.3 (WADA's Determination of the Prohibited List) - Article 7.117 (Retirement from Sport) - Article 99 (Automatic Disqualification of Individual Results)

-&lt;sup>8395 [Comment to Article 23.1.1: Each accepting Signatory will separately sign an identical copy of the standard form common declaration of acceptance and deliver it to WADA.
+156 [Comment to Article 23.1.1: Each accepting Signatory will separately sign an identical copy of the standard form common declaration of acceptance and deliver it to WADA.
 The act of acceptance will be as authorized by the organic documents of each organization.
 For example, an International Federation by its Congress and WADA by its Foundation Board.]

-&lt;sup>84 [Comment to Article 23.1.2: Those professional leagues that are not currently under the jurisdiction of any government or International Federation will be encouraged to accept [Drafting Note to Article 23.1.2: WADA will publish a Guideline for considering which sport organizations shall be invited or permitted to become Signatories to the Code.]
+157 [CommentDrafting Note to Article 23.1.2: Those professional leagues that are not currently under the jurisdiction of any government or International FederationWADA will publish a Guideline for considering which sport organizations shall be encouraged invited or permitted to accept become Signatories to the Code.]

-[Comment to Article 23.2.2: Nothing in the Code precludes an Anti-Doping Organization from adopting and enforcing its own specific disciplinary rules for conduct by Athlete Support Personnel related to doping but which does not, in and of itself, constitute an anti-doping rule violation under the Code.
+158 [Comment to Article 23.2.2: Nothing in the Code precludes an Anti-Doping Organization from adopting and enforcing its own specific disciplinary rules for conduct by Athlete Support Personnel related to doping but which does not, in and of itself, constitute an antidoping rule violation under the Code.
 For example, a National or International Federation could refuse to renew the license of a coach when multiple Athletes have committed anti-doping rule violations while under that coach's supervision.]

-- Article 10 (Sanctions on Individuals)
+- Article 1010 (Sanctions on Individuals)

-- Article 11 (Consequences to Teams)
+- Article 111 (Consequences to Teams)

-- Article 13 (Appeals) with the exception of 13.2.2, 13.6, and 13.7
+- Article 1313 (Appeals) with the exception of 13.2.2, 13.6, and 13.7

-- Article 15.1 (Recognition of Decisions)
+- Article 15.1 (RecognitionAutomatic Binding Effect of Decisions)

-- Article 17 (Statute of Limitations)
+- Article 1717 (Statute of Limitations)

-- Article 24 (Interpretation of the Code)
+- Article 2424 (Interpretation of the Code)

 - Appendix 1 Definitions